-The result of these efforts is a series of composites that outline the dominant patterns of certain atmospheric variables during tornado outbreaks in January-April.
-These dominant patterns describe much of the variance in atmospheric features associated with subsets of tornado outbreaks.
-These composites ultimately provide the ability to determine important shifts in atmospheric features associated with outbreaks in time (Chapter 3) and as a function of ENSO (Chapter 4).
-In addition, they help determine which synoptic-scale atmospheric patterns contribute to stronger outbreaks (gauged by higher tornado counts, higher significant tornado counts, and higher DPI).

 3. JANUARY-APRIL TORNADO OUTBREAK CLIMATOLOGY

 As alluded to in Chapters 1 and 2, tornado climatologies have served as an important part of understanding tornado outbreaks since the earliest documented efforts by J.P.
 Finley in the 1880s.
 The identification of climatological trends in tornado outbreaks from January-April 1950-2010 is especially important for this work because 1) it will help separate robust meteorological signals from non-meteorological biases in the tornado dataset and 2) identification of relatively neutral trends in the data is helpful for comparing outbreaks across various parts of the dataset (e.g., outbreaks in the 1950s vs. outbreaks in the 2000s) and will be pursued here.
 Analysis of synoptic-scale atmospheric conditions associated with the outbreaks will further establish the meteorological signals and help separate them from non-meteorological biases.
 These tasks are paramount to subsequent work on gauging the influence of large-scale climate system modes on tornado outbreaks, because the small sample sizes make it difficult to identify robust, statistically significant trends in tornado data.